Saturday, November 5, 2016

 Q: We don’t understand this.
 Will you please explain?

-Guruji: This temple is made in the form of Sri Chakra.
+Guruji: This temple is made in the form of Śrī Chakra.

-Q: What is Sri Chakra?
+Q: What is Śrī Chakra?

-Guruji: Sri chakra is the abode of the Mother Goddess Lalita and Her retinue.
+Guruji: Śrī Chakra is the abode of the Mother Goddess Lalitā and Her retinue.

-Q: Who is Lalita?
+Q: Who is Lalitā?

-Guruji: Lalita is the tantric form of Gayatri.
+Guruji: Lalitā is the Tantric form of Gāyatrī.
 Anyone can worship Her.
-She represents life in all of nature.
+She represents Life in all of Nature.

 Q: In Hindu religion we have too many Gods.
 That is our confusion, is it not?
 Will not one God do?

-Guruji: Well, it is a problem and its solution also.
-Let me explain.
 We know that life is one.
 But when it is in our eyes, we see; in our ears, we hear.
 Seeing and hearing are totally different.
 The same life is given different names in different organs because it is doing different things.
 What is wrong with that?
-It is also the same life which is manifesting as you and me.
-So, we have different names.
-It reduces confusion to have different names for different things.

-So, there is only one Goddess, the life of all.
-Also there are many Goddesses, the lives in each of us, and the life in each organ of us.
-Life is the same but it is called by different names in different persons, organs, places, times and cultures.
+Life is the same, but it is called by different names in different persons, organs, places, times, and cultures.

 Q: Why are there only Goddesses here?

-Guruji: We worship God as Mother Lalita here.
-We worship, adore and protect nature; ours as well as that of our environment.
+Guruji: We worship God as Mother Lalitā here.
+We worship, adore, and protect Nature — ours as well as that of our environment.
 Nature is our mother who created us.

 Q: But the male is also needed for creation.

 Guruji: That is true, but the prime role is that of woman.
-In creating life, Man's role is only pleasure.
-Woman's role begins there.
-She labours for nine months, gives birth to baby, nourishes it for 27 months at her breasts, and teaches it for seven years more.
-Sex is man's preoccupation, while compasssion is woman's preoccupation.
+In creating life, man’s role is only pleasure.
+Woman’s role begins there.
+She labors for nine months, gives birth to the baby, nourishes it for twenty-seven months at her breasts, and teaches it for seven years more.

-Aggression belongs to men, patience belongs to women.
-Given our nuclear bombs which can destroy the whole world 27000 times over, we don't have to adore aggresssion any more; womanly patience and compassion are the needs of the hour to protect our little world.
-So we prefer the compassionate female form of Goddess to the aggressive male form of God here.
+Given our nuclear bombs, which can destroy the whole world 27,000 times over, we do not need to adore aggression anymore.
+Womanly patience and compassion are the needs of the hour to protect our little world.
+Therefore, we prefer the compassionate female form of Goddess to the aggressive male form of God here.

 Q: Why are the Goddesses shown nude here?